Poelkie/optiver-hackdelft-challenge/README.md

 ### Info protocol specifications
 The exchange broadcasts two messages (via UDP):

-  * Price message: this tells you what is the current price and volume for an *instrument*
+  * Price message: this tells you the current price and volume for an *instrument*
-  * Trade message: this tells you what trades on the exchange, at which price and for how much volume
+  * Trade message: this tells you trades on the exchange, at which price and for how much volume

 #### Price message fields